 Most of our engineers publish monthly “status update” articles on their websites, which go into detail on what they’re working on at the moment.
 Check these out if you want to know more about an individual’s experience or style.

-Drew is the founder and CEO of Sourcehut, and its principal engineer.
-He is also the maintainer and original author of the wlroots and sway projects, a frequent contributor to Alpine Linux, and expert in C, Go, and web technologies.
+Drew is the founder and CEO of Sourcehut and one of its senior engineers.
+He is also the original author and maintainer of the wlroots and sway projects, a frequent contributor to Alpine Linux, and an expert in C, Go, and web technologies, as well as graphics, compilers, language design, and operations and integration.
 Drew also has extensive writing experience, including tech & end-user docs, and is an expert software architect.

 - Drew DeVault’s blog

-Simon is responsible for large swaths of Go's email ecosystem, serves as the release manager for Wayland upstream, and is a core contributor to wlroots.
-Simon also maintains many systems projects, such as the mrsh shell, and has made significant contributions to Linux, Mesa, Monado & OpenXR, and more.
+Simon is a senior engineer at SourceHut who is responsible for large swaths of Go’s email ecosystem, serves as the release manager for Wayland upstream, and is the present maintainer of wlroots and sway.
+Simon also maintains many IRC-related efforts and publishes a variety of open source systems software, and Simon has made significant contributions to Linux, Mesa, Monado & OpenXR, and many other free software projects.

 - Systems programming, email software, free/libre graphics programming